 How to Apply

-Interested candidates should submit a resume and thoughtful cover letter describing their specific qualifications and interest in the position to this link.
+Interested candidates should submit a resume and thoughtful cover letter describing their specific qualifications and interest in the position.
 Submissions without cover letters will not be considered.
+Please click on this link to apply.
 Please, no telephone inquiries and do not contact our staff directly.
 Only applicants who best match the position needs will be contacted.

 The Michael J. Fox Foundation is an equal opportunity employer.